Last Updated: February 2nd, 2024 by Eunice

-If you are taking small children to a game, as a general rule they will be expected to sit on your lap if they don't have a ticket.
-Depending on your little 1 or 2 year old, that may or may not sound like much fun!
-For that reason, you should think about sitting in a less populated area of the ballpark.
+However, they will be expected to sit on your lap.
+For this reason, you should think about sitting in a less populated area of the ballpark.

-If you are going to a sell out game, there isn’t much you can do.
-However, for the average team on the average night you can sit in the upper deck down the lines and find a sparse crowd.
-This means, you can let your little guy sit in his own seat and give yourself a break.
+If you are going to a sell-out game, there isn’t much you can do.
+However, for the average team on an average night, you can sit in the upper deck down the lines and find a sparse crowd.
+This means you can let your little guy sit in his own seat and give yourself a break.

-As a baseball fan, I remember how annoying it could be to have out of control kids next to you throwing things, whining, etc. while you try to watch the game.
-Therefore, as a baseball fan with little kids, I am sensitive of the fact that not everyone around me is excited to be stuck next to kids.
+As a baseball fan, I remember how annoying it could be to have out-of-control kids next to you throwing things, whining, etc. while you try to watch the game.
+Therefore, as a baseball fan with little kids, I am sensitive to the fact that not everyone around me is excited to be stuck next to kids.

-- Most ballparks welcome strollers, and if you don't have the small stroller that will fold up under your seat, you can check them at the Fan Accommodations booth upon entering the ballpark.
+If you have a larger stroller, you can check it at the Fan Accommodations/Services booth upon entering the ballpark.

 Tell me if you’ve ever heard this question…